Partners & Agencies

 Agency Resource Manual

-The Agency Resource Manual has in-depth coverage and information for all things necessary for our Partner Agencies to be successful, safe, and compliant with Forgotten Harvest and Feeding America Policies.
+The Agency Resource Manual has in-depth coverage and information for all things necessary for our partner agencies to be successful, safe, and compliant with Forgotten Harvest and Feeding America Policies.
 It will guide agencies and help to build a better understanding of the standards and regulations.
 Forgotten Harvest will make every effort to notify partner agencies when official changes in policy or procedure have been made.

 Supplemental Resource Material